albrecht3era/python_test_repo/README.md

 # python_test_repo
-This tests the Pycharm Git connection on Bohdi Distro
+This tests the Pycharm Git connection on Bohdi Distro and this is a test edit